EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.1.
 Handshake Message

 The handshake message is sent by a node when connecting to another peer.
 It is used by the connecting node to pass its chain state (LIB number/ID and head block number/ID) to the peer.
-It is also used by the peer to perform basic validation on the node the first time it connects, such as whether it belongs to the same blockchain, validating that fields are within range, detecting inconsistent block states on the node, such as whether its LIB is ahead of the head block, etc. The handshake message consists of the following fields **[schema:HandshakeMessage]**:
+It is also used by the peer to perform basic validation on the node the first time it connects, such as whether it belongs to the same blockchain, validating that fields are within range, detecting inconsistent block states on the node, such as whether its LIB is ahead of the head block, etc. The handshake message consists of the following fields:

 Message Field | Description
 -|-